PowerDNS/pdns/docs/settings.rst

 .. versionchanged:: 4.1.0
   The packet and query caches are distinct.
 Previously, this setting was used for both the packet and query caches.
-See ref:`setting-max-packet-cache-entries` for the packet-cache setting.
+See :ref:`setting-max-packet-cache-entries` for the packet-cache setting.

 Maximum number of entries in the query cache.
 1 million (the default)